evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 ## Drivetrain

-Toyota bZ4X FWD has a front-wheel drive system supported by one motor on the front axle.
+The Toyota bZ4X FWD has a front-wheel drive system supported by one motor on the front axle.

 ### Suspension